Democratic Coalition (Hungary): Cooperation negotiations of 2014

-In September 2013, the MSZP declined to sign an election deal with DK and Gábor Fodor's Hungarian Liberal Party because both parties presented excessive expectations in proportion to their electoral support.
+In September 2013, the MSZP declined to sign an election deal with DK and Gábor Fodor's Hungarian Liberal Party (MLP) because both parties presented excessive expectations in proportion to their electoral support.
 Attila Mesterházy told a forum held at the party headquarters, broadcast by commercial news channel ATV, that in order to win the next year's election, the MSZP need to win over uncertain voters.
 He added that the party board decided that running with Gyurcsány would keep uncertain voters away.
 Gyurcsány said the MSZP had instead proposed alliances of four rather than nine constituencies, all of which were impossible to win.
 In addition, they offered every 25th place on their party list and would have banned Gyurcsány himself from running either individually or on a list.
 Another request was that DK should not present a platform of its own.
 The party could not accept these conditions, the politician said.

 On 14 January 2014, centre-left opposition parties agreed to submit a joint list for the spring 2014 general election.
 The list was headed by MSZP leader Attila Mesterházy, the centre-left alliance's candidate for Prime Minister.
 Mesterházy was followed by Gordon Bajnai (Together 2014) as second and Ferenc Gyurcsány as third.
-Liberal leader Gábor Fodor was entered at fourth place and co-leader of the E14-PM alliance and the Dialogue for Hungary (PM).
+Liberal leader Gábor Fodor was entered at fourth place and co-leader of the E14-PM alliance and the Dialogue for Hungary.
 Tímea Szabó was entered at fifth place on the joint list of the MSZP, E2014-PM, DK, and Liberals.
-The Hungarian Liberal Party also received two additional places (56th and 58th) on the list.
+The Liberals also received two additional places (56th and 58th) on the list.
 The party eventually won 4 seats.

 In the 2014 European election, DK received 9.75% of the vote, and had two MEPs returned.
 On 26 May 2014, Csaba Molnar announced that DK had applied to join the Progressive Alliance of Socialists and Democrats.